eoin-obrien/Ignis/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running

-In the [Firebase console](https://console.firebase.google.com/), add a project called "Ignis".
+- In the [Firebase console](https://console.firebase.google.com/), add a project called "Ignis".
 Select your country or region and click "Create Project".

-Enable Google as a sign-in provider.
+- Enable Google as a sign-in provider.

-Open the project in Android Studio, and use Firebase Assistant to connect the app to Firebase.
+- Open the project in Android Studio, and use Firebase Assistant to connect the app to Firebase.

-You should now be able to compile and run the app successfully.
+- You should now be able to compile and run the app successfully.

 ## Built With